demisto/content/Packs/EDL/Integrations/EDL/README.md

 ##### Human Readable Output
 'EDL will be updated the next time you access it'

 ### Troubleshooting
-Memory issue can happen in CSV / JSON format over 150,000 if all fields are selected.

-#### In terms of times
+* Indicators that are passed through the integration undergo formatting and deduplication process, which may lead to an apparent loss of indicators.
+For instance, enabling the `Strip ports from URLs` option may cause two URLs that are similar but use different ports to be merged into a single indicator after formatting, resulting in the removal of one of them as a duplicate.
+* In case all fields are selected, there is a potential memory issue when dealing with CSV or JSON format files that exceed 150,000 entries.

+#### Custom HTTP Headers
+The response from EDL's endpoint includes some custom headers, starting with `X-EDL` that can be used for debugging.
+The headers are:
+- `X-EDL-Created` - The date and time the response was created.
+- `X-EDL-Query-Time-Secs` - The time it took to execute the query and format the response.
+- `X-EDL-Size` - The number of indicators returned in the response.

+#### Execution Time
-* 10,000 indicators can take 10 - 20 seconds.
+* 10,000 indicators can take 10-20 seconds.
-* 100,000 indicators can take 1 - 3 minutes.
+* 100,000 indicators can take up to 1-3 minutes.
 * 1,000,000 indicators can take over half an hour.

 In 5 minutes (the default timeout of the integration) the integration can export between 200,000 to 400,000 indicators, depending on the load of the server, the existing indicators in the server, and the query used.

 The *NGINX Read Timeout* can be set to increase the timeout.